4 Steps to Obtaining an SBA Loan

 - Funding terms

-At the end of the day, Mary selected an SBA lender she looked to as an advisor to the business and not necessarily a lender.Gathering the Necessary Documents
+At the end of the day, Mary selected an SBA lender she looked to as an advisor to the business.
+For more information, see Finding an SBA Lender.

-Gathering the necessary documents for the purpose of completing the application is crucial and potentially timely.
-Mary happened to be organized and prepared with the following documents
+Gathering the necessary documents to complete the application is crucial and potentially timely.
+Luckily, Mary was organized and prepared with the following documents:

 - 3 years of historical personal tax returns